The Young Bucks: Championship reigns and suspension (2020–2024)

 After the post-All Out media scrum, the Bucks and Omega confronted AEW World Champion CM Punk backstage in retaliation to Punk's harsh statements about them as EVPs.
-Multiple publications such as Fightful, PWInsider, and Wrestling Observer reported that after Punk's comments, a shoot backstage fight occurred between the Bucks, Omega, Punk, and AEW coach Ace Steel (Punk's longtime friend and trainer).
-On the September 7 episode of AEW Dynamite, Khan announced that the trios titles had been vacated.
+Multiple publications such as Fightful, PWInsider, and Wrestling Observer Newsletter reported that after Punk's comments, a shoot backstage fight occurred between the Bucks, Omega, Punk, and AEW coach Ace Steel (Punk's longtime friend and trainer).
+On the September 7 episode of Dynamite, Khan announced that the trios titles had been vacated.